Practical Speech Therapy Activities for Home Practice

 4. Playdough fun

-Draw a word out of a hat (this could come from the worksheets here on Mommy Speech Therapy, the words in Articulation Station, or you could think of your own words), then shape your playdough into that word.
+Draw a word out of a hat (this could come from the worksheets here on Mommy Speech Therapy, the words in Articulation Station Hive, or you could think of your own words), then shape your playdough into that word.
 Have the other players guess what you have created.
 For extra points you could have them say the word in a sentence.

 Divider - Mommy Speech Therapy